 - Revenue sharing at 2.5% + $0.99 per ticket sold, plus processing fees

-The second external provider for video monetization platforms that we’ll look at is called Inplayer.
-Like Cleeng, Inplayer offers a paywall solution for video monetization.
-Pay-per-view and subscriptions are both supported.
-Packages are also supported, allowing you to bundle multiple pieces of content together.
+The second external provider for video monetization platforms that we’ll discuss here is Inplayer.
+Like Cleeng, InPlayer offers a paywall solution for video monetization.
+Pay-per-view and subscription-based monetization are both possible.
+In addition, InPlayer supports monetization packages.
+This option allows users to bundle multiple pieces of content together.

 InPlayer also supports coupons, geoblocking, and currencies (with currency control).
-It also includes some cool unique features, like the ability to allow users to pay with “social currency”— a tweet or like, for example.
+Finally, the service offers some unique features as well.
+For example, users can allow viewers to pay with “social currency”— a tweet or a “like,” for example.

 - Pay-per-view and subscriptions support